 cvEEG Review

-The requesting service will review the initial portion of the cvEEG to determine if the patient is in status.
+The requesting service will review the initial portion of the cvEEG to determine if the patient is in status epilepticus.
 This review may be done by an in house attending, resident/fellow or via home access (see note below for patients not on the network).
 If the reviewing attending, resident/fellow is uncertain about the EEG interpretation, then the on-call EEG fellow/faculty should be contacted to review the initial portion of the cvEEG.

 **Note for patients in ICUs that are not networked: the EEG tech will record 30 minutes of cvEEG, pause the study and transfer the recorded data to the server.
 Once the data is transferred, the study will be resumed.
 The tech will page the on-call physician once the initial portion of the study is transferred.